List of aqueous ions by element: List

-For some highly radioactive elements, such as astatine and radon, only tracer quantities have been experimented on.
+For some highly radioactive elements, such as astatine and radon, only trace quantities have been experimented on.
 As such, unambiguous characterisation of the species they form is impossible, and so their species have been excluded from the table below.
 Some theoretical speculations as to what they might be are present in the literature; more information can be found at the main articles of the elements involved.